Alex-Carney/EP_TPD_Unification/README.md

-# Supplementary Code for "Unification of Exceptional Points and Transmission Peak Degeneracies in a Highly Tunable Magnon-Photon Dimer"
+# Code for "Unification of Exceptional Points and Transmission Peak Degeneracies in a Highly Tunable Magnon-Photon Dimer"